hexagoncircle/ryan-mulligan-dev/src/blog/scroll-triggered-animations-style-queries.md

 Play through one and done?
 Sounds like an excellent option.
 Unfortunately, this cannot be done in CSS but Bramus shared a set of [scroll-driven animation utilities](https://github.com/bramus/sda-utilities) which includes a way to run a scroll-driven animation only once.

 Have any feedback or other ideas?
 Come and [join the conversation](https://fosstodon.org/@hexagoncircle/111829670640360211) on Mastodon.

+**Updated on January 29th, 2023**: Bramus shared with me his own [experiment with this concept](https://www.bram.us/2023/06/15/scroll-triggered-animations/) from last year.
+The article does an excellent job explaining how it works and I recommend checking it out.
+Our conclusion on this seem to be the same.

+> This was a fun experiment to do.
+However, it’s only an experiment and to me makes the case that we still need proper Scroll-Triggered Animations in the future – maybe something to work on for `scroll-animations-2`? 😉

+Now there's a sequel I would be excited to see. 👀